 2. Return on investment for Customer Success Managers

-Customer success teams invest a lot of time delivering value to clients.
-However, if they focus on onboarding tens of customers each day, they won’t be able to develop business relations with the existing ones.
-That may directly influence the team’s return on investment, which comes in the form of recurring revenue from renewals and upsells.
+Customer success teams invest much time in delivering value to clients.
+However, if they focus on onboarding tens of customers daily, they won’t be able to develop business relations with the existing ones.
+That may directly influence the team’s return on investment, which comes from recurring revenue from renewals and upsells.

-Using a customer education program, your users can access online all the tools and resources they need to understand your product and its features.
+Using a customer education strategy, your users can access all the tools and resources they need to understand your product and its features online.
 As follows, customer success teams can focus on those clients that need a little extra help.
-That will ultimately improve customer lifetime value and reduce churn.
+That will improve business goals such as customer lifetime value, retention rates, and your bottom line.

 3. Positions you as a Market Leader